 In addition, the projects are complemented by our own strict due diligence, and their selection is based on myclimate’s own stringent criteria.

 myclimate supports climate protection projects on a service-specific basis.
 Only emissions reductions that have actually been realised and can be proven over a longer contract term of 7 to 14 years are accounted for in energy projects.
 Offsetting payments are normally paid out to the supported projects once reductions are realised.
 The actual contribution amount depends on the volume of climate-impacting emissions saved.
 Land usage projects (forest, moorland, agriculture) are slightly different in that their timelines naturally stretch over a longer span of 30 to 50 years.

 myclimate guarantees its customers that emission reductions achieved (= climate donations) through energy projects will be realised at the latest within two years in climate protection projects and will be retired after a maximum of three years.
 Carbon storage in forests occurs within 10 to 30 years, depending on the project region and tree species.
 There are comprehensive, special mechanisms in place to monitor the reductions achieved in forestry.

-The compensation mechanism enables myclimate to finance the additional costs that (inevitably) arise from the use of renewable sources of energy in place of fossil fuels.
+The offsetting mechanism enables myclimate to finance the additional costs that (inevitably) arise from the use of renewable sources of energy in place of fossil fuels.
 It would be impossible to effectively realise projects without covering these additional costs.
-The price depends on the size of the project, the technology used and the country where the project is running. myclimate offers the option to compensate in two different project portfolios with average prices or in selected specific projects:
+The price depends on the size of the project, the technology used and the country where the project is running. myclimate offers the option to offset in two different project portfolios with average prices or in selected specific projects: